Dark Sides of Atkins Vs Paleo Vs Keto Diet : Who is The WINNER?

 The main problem, especially on the Keto diet is that your body no longer holds onto as much water, so you release a lot of nutrients when you urinate more.
 Check for the following:

-Muscle cramps: If you are having muscle cramps, it means you need magnesium and/or salt (sodium).
+- Muscle cramps: If you are having muscle cramps, it means you need magnesium and (sodium).

 In Ketogenic diet vs Atkins, the Ketogenic diet wins.
 In Keto vs Paleo, it depends on what your body’s needs are.
 Athletes and highly active people may benefit more from the Paleo diet, but a Keto diet can work under the right circumstances too.
 Overall, eat as healthily as you can, no matter which diet you are on.